yenajo98/yenajo98/README.md

 > “One day you will wake up and there won't be any more time to do the things you've always wanted.
 Do it now.”

-- 🌱 I’m currently taking **Artificial Intelligence and Machine Learning minor at UvA**
+- 🌱 I’m currently studying Master's Degree in **Digital Marketing & Data Science**.
+Previously, I took **Artificial Intelligence and Machine Learning minor at UvA**

 - 😺 **Github is to practice all the materials that I learned in my data science courses and also to stay tuned for the programming world**